 This plan is provided to serve as a guide for emergency action required in the Athletic Training Room, Pucillo Gymnasium, Brooks Hall, Biemsderfer Stadium, or any playing or conditioning area on the Millersville University Campus used by the Intercollegiate Athletic Program.

-Before any athletes begin participation with an athletic team they must meet the following standards.
+Before any athlete begins participation with an athletic team they must meet the following Medical Eligibility Requirements:

 17.1.5 Mandatory Medical Examination.
 Prior to participation in any practice, competition or out-of-season conditioning activities, student-athletes who are beginning their initial season of eligibility shall be required to undergo a medical examination or evaluation administered or supervised by a physician.
 (Adopted: 1/8/07 effective 8/1/07)